Running Redox in a virtual machine

 Daily Images

-If you want to test the latest Redox changes you can use our bootable images created each day by opening this link and downloading your preferred variant.
+If you want to test the latest Redox changes you can use our bootable images created each day by opening the build server images and downloading your preferred variant.

 (Sometimes our daily images can be one week old or more because of breaking changes)